 In simple terms, it is a valve of few parts that makes a quarter-turn rotational movement to either start, regulate, or stop the flow of gas or liquid substances.
 These valves can be composed of metal or nonmetallic materials depending on the application and the environment in which they are installed.
 Butterfly valves range in size from small and lightweight to exceptionally large.

 How does a butterfly valve work?

 A disc, with a connected rod or stem, is mounted inside the valve body.
-The rod or stem connects to an external actuator which manages disc movement.
+The rod or stem connects to an external handle or actuator which manages disc movement.
 When in the closed position, the disc inside the valve body is aligned perpendicular to the product flow.
 With a one-quarter turn, the disc moves into a parallel position, making it fully open for product flow.
 As the disc remains in the product flow, any movement of the disc leads to a pressure change, altering the flow through a pipe.
 Throttling, or managing the volume and speed of material flow, rather than having only open/close capabilities, is a particular advantage to this valve type.

 Butterfly Valve Features